Seth Wallace

-Seth Wallace (born January 8, 1979) is an American football coach.
-He is currently the linebackers coach and assistant defensive coordinator for the Iowa Hawkeyes football team.
-He played collegiately at Coe College as a wide receiver.
+Seth Wallace (born January 8, 1979) is an American college football coach.
+He is the assistant head coach for the University of Iowa.
+He played college football at Coe College as a wide receiver.

 Playing career

-Wallace grew up in Grinnell, Iowa, and played wide receiver at Grinnell High School.
-Wallace's father coached the Grinnell College football team.
+Wallace grew up on the Centre College, Danville, Kentucky campus where his father was associate dean of students, assistant football coach (offensive coordinator and recruiting coordinator) and head baseball coach, and also Grinnell, Iowa, where his father was head football coach and later director of athletics at Grinnell College He played wide receiver at Grinnell High School.
 Wallace attended Coe College in Cedar Rapids, Iowa, playing football and earning a bachelor's degree in physical education.
-Wallace was a team captain and twice earned all-conference honors as a wide receiver, while also leading the nation in punt returns in 1997.
+Wallace was a team captain and twice earned all-conference honors as a wide receiver while leading the nation in punt returns in 1997.

 Coaching career

 Wallace began coaching at his alma mater Coe as a wide receivers, tight ends, and special teams coach in 2001 and 2002.
 Wallace moved to Lake Forest College, coaching for three seasons as defensive backs, special teams coach, and offensive coordinator.
 Wallace joined Kirk Ferentz's staff at Iowa as graduate assistant from 2006 to 2008, working with Phil Parker and the Iowa defensive backs.
 Wallace earned his master's degree in sports management from the University of Iowa in 2008.